Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: A unified generalization for LPV control

-where the argument $ t $ is omitted for simplicity.
-Thus, $\nu(s_{j+1})$ corresponds to an LPV controller \eqref{eq:GS-control} that stabilizes the state $ c(s_{j+1}) $ around $ c(s_j) $, as shown in Fig.~\ref{fig:realization}(b).
-Based on this observation, the control path $ v $ integrates a series of local LPV controllers \eqref{eq:diff-controller} along a particular path $c $, which corresponds to a ``scheduled path'' to reach target trajectory, and the VCCM based gain scheduling law \eqref{eq:virt-controller} is the corresponding control action to the measured state $ x=c(1) $ at one end-point of the path.
-In case if we compare the VCCM approach to off-equilibrium points based gain-scheduling \cite{MurJoh:97}, then the target behavior $ \Bf^*$ is enriched with general trajectories and VCCM again corresponds to a correct generalization of the resulting scheduled controllers.
+where $v(s_0)=v^*$.
+Based on this observation, the control path $ \nu $ integrates a series of gain-scheduling controllers \eqref{eq:GS-control} along the path $ \gamma $, which corresponds to a ``scheduled path'' to reach reference trajectory, and the VCCM control realization is the corresponding control action to the state $ x=\gamma(1) $ at one end-point of the path.